Go to AAD Home

 Hidradenitis suppurativa: Diagnosis and treatment

-Getting an accurate diagnosis and an individualized treatment plan can prevent HS from worsening.
+Getting an accurate diagnosis and an individualized treatment plan can help prevent this condition from worsening.

 How do dermatologists diagnose hidradenitis suppurativa?

-Hidradenitis suppurativa (HS) can look like another skin condition, such as worsening acne, boils, or herpes.
-Dermatologists have the training needed to spot the differences between HS and other conditions.
-This unique training allows them to diagnose HS more quickly.
+Hidradenitis suppurativa can look like other skin conditions, including acne, boils, or herpes.
+Dermatologists have the training needed to spot the differences between these conditions.
+This unique training allows them to diagnose hidradenitis suppurativa quickly.

-If your dermatologist suspects that you may have HS, here’s what typically happens.
+If your dermatologist suspects that you may have hidradenitis suppurativa, here’s what typically happens.
 Your dermatologist will:

-• Ask where you have lumps, draining, and other signs of HS.
-HS tends to occur in certain areas.
+• Ask where you have lumps, drainage, pain, or other signs.
+Hidradenitis suppurativa tends to occur in certain areas, like the underarms, groin, buttocks, or under the breasts.

-• Examine some (or all of) the bumps and sores.
-HS has certain features, which to the trained eye, distinguish it from acne, boils, or other conditions.
+• Examine some (or all) the bumps and sores.
+Hidradenitis suppurativa has certain features, which to the trained eye distinguish it from acne, boils, and other conditions.

 • Talk with you about what they see on your skin.
-Asking about your symptoms, when the bumps appear, and other specifics helps your dermatologist give you an accurate diagnosis.
+During this talk, your dermatologist will ask you about your symptoms, when the bumps and sores appeared, and other specifics.
+This information helps your dermatologist give you an accurate diagnosis.

-If you have a sore or wound that is leaking fluid, your dermatologist may swab a bit of the fluid onto a slide and test it.
-This can tell your dermatologist whether you have an infection.
+If you have a sore that’s leaking fluid, your dermatologist may swab a bit of the fluid so that it can be tested.
+This test can tell your dermatologist whether you have an infection.

-That’s usually all that’s needed for a dermatologist to diagnose HS.
-If you have HS, your dermatologist will create a treatment plan tailored to your needs.
+If you have hidradenitis suppurativa, your dermatologist will create a treatment plan tailored to your needs.

-Although HS cannot be cured, your dermatologist can create a treatment plan to control the disease and lessen your symptoms.
-Treatment can:
+While this condition cannot be cured, your dermatologist will create a treatment plan that can:

 • Reduce flare-ups